tosin2013/middleware_ocpv/README.md

 ansible-playbook playbooks/provision.yml
 ```

-## Executing the lab
+## Executing the collection

 Once the configuration of Ansible Controller has completed successfully, login to Ansible Controller and navigate to the **Templates** tab underneath _Resources_.

 Deploy OpenShift Virtualization by selecting the rocketship next to the _Deploy OCPv_ Job Template to install and configure OpenShift Virtualization.

-Once OpenShift Virtualization has been installed, execute the lab.
-The lab provisioning process will perform the following actions:
+Once OpenShift Virtualization has been installed, execute the collection playbook.
+The collection provisioning process will perform the following actions:

 1. Create a new OpenShift namespace called `ansible-middleware-ocpv`.
 2. Create a RHEL 9 based Virtual Machine